VALVE TRAIN GEOMETRY

 2. Determine correct valve train geometry.

 What is the correct length pushrod for your application?
 The one that produces correct valve train geometry.
 What is correct valve train geometry?
 When the rocker arm roller tip rolls from the intake side of the valve tip, across the center of the tip (at approximately mid-lift), to the exhaust side of the valve tip (at full lift) and back.
-See Diagram A.
+See Diagram A below.

 3. Measure the resulting pushrod.